Two-speed euro zone economy as services shine, factories struggle -PMI

 Any reading above 50 indicates growth.

-"April saw a two-speed euro zone economy.
-Manufacturing came close to stalling due to ongoing supply constraints, rising prices and signs of spending being hit by risk aversion due to the war," said Chris Williamson, chief business economist at S&P Global.

-"April also saw manufacturers suffer due to a shift in demand from goods to services amid looser pandemic restrictions, most notably via a record surge in spending on activities such as travel and recreation."

-A PMI covering the services industry rose to an eight-month high of 57.7 in April from 55.6 in March.
+A PMI covering the euro zone services industry rose to an eight-month high of 57.7 in April from 55.6 in March.
 The median forecast in a Reuters poll was for a decline to 55.0.

 But the factory PMI fell to a 16-month low of 55.3, from 56.5 in March, although it beat analysts' forecast of 54.7.
 An index measuring output which feeds into the composite PMI sank to 50.4 from 53.1.